 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 “A good place to be” – that’s what the official website of Kimberley, BC says and we couldn’t agree more!
-Kimberly a quaint little town set in the gorgeous Kootenay Rockies, a southeastern region of British Columbia, Canada.
+Kimberley is a quaint little town set in the gorgeous Kootenay Rockies, a southeastern region of British Columbia, Canada.

 Between outdoor activities, great food, and fascinating culture and history, you will love your visit here.
-For me, Kimberly is a regular stop on any road trip around the Kootenay Valley and I actually own property just north of Kimberly in Invermere!
+For me, Kimberley is a regular stop on any road trip around the Kootenay Valley and I actually own property just north of Kimberley in Invermere!

-As you can imagine I’ve explored the area more than most and have a great list of fun activities to do in Kimberly to keep every visitor busy.
-And in tis blog, I’ll share them all with you!
+As you can imagine I’ve explored the area more than most and have a great list of fun activities to do in Kimberley to keep every visitor busy.
+And in this blog, I’ll share them all with you!

 1. Hit the slopes